-I used to love arguing on the internet.
+I used to love arguing about politics on the internet.
 I do that less now, but over the years, my willingness to throw down has brought me to an understanding –

 No one wants to actually be right about anything.